alphagov/govwifi-terraform/README.md

 Terraform's formatting tool takes care of much of the style, but there are some additional points.

-#### Naming resources
+#### Naming

-When naming resources, only use underscores to separate words.
+When naming resources, data sources, variables and outputs, only use underscores to separate words.
 For example:

 ```terraform
 resource "aws_iam_user_policy" "backup_s3_read_buckets" {